ScalarField

 In principle the approximation of the partial derivatives require the field to be just evaluable at point x.
 Anyway if the field is not differentiable at point x the approximation might cause problems.

 Returns a VectorField representing an approximation of .
-The obtained approximation along a given direction is obtained using the central difference formula as in approxGradient().
+The obtained approximation along a given direction is obtained using the central difference formula as in approxGradient()

-Args Description
+Args | Description |

-double step The value of in the central difference formula
+The value of in the central difference formula |

 Note

 A VectorField is a callable object.
-Evaluate the result of gradient() in a point to obtain the gradient approximation.
+Evaluate the result of gradient()

 Returns a VectorField representing an approximation of .
-The obtained approximation along a given direction is obtained using the central difference formula as in approxGradient() with a fixed, not-controllable, value for the step size equal to 0.001.
+The obtained approximation along a given direction is obtained using the central difference formula as in approxGradient()

 Note